stone-payments/stoneco-guidelines/qa_testing/cucumber/README.md

 **Automation of scenarios**

-And finally, as the funcionalities are being created, we should create executable scenarios with as against the application.
+And finally, as the functionalities are being created, we should create executable scenarios with as against the application.
 Making the execution of those scenarios automatic, we will ensure that the application behave as expected without being worry about possible application errors and problems.

 That way, we also get an alive documentation that will be updated next to application, that evolves with it and that ensures our application behaviour.